 Water resistance: 30 meters

-Strap: Black or brown Santoni alligator leather strap with pin buckle in 18-carat gold (matching case)
+Strap: Black or brown Santoni alligator leather strap with pin buckle in 18-karat gold (matching case)

 Crystal: Sapphire, antireflective